k0ka/centos-containers/README.md

-# centos_containers
+# CentOS containers
-Dockerfiles for common application base on centos.
+Dockerfiles for common application base on CentOS.

+# Usage
+You may download built images from https://quay.io/organization/idwrx